Skip to main content

 Delhi Chalo!

-Early at Dawn Pratap's black Sedan hooted in front of her door.
+Early at dawn, Pratap's black Sedan honked at Ajabdeh's front door.
 She walked out, trolley in hand, wearing brown Skinny Fit Trousers paired with a white net top.
-Her hair was open, and the glasses acted like a hairband much like their first meet at the airport.
-He kept staring as she realized it and avoided eye contact.
+Her hair was open, and the glasses acted like a hairband, much like their first meeting at the airport.
+He kept staring as she realised it and avoided eye contact.

 " Yup, trying something different."
 She shrugged.